Hunting Down White Dwarf--Main Sequence Binaries Using Multi-Wavelength Observations: Data Selection and Characterization

 \subsection{Data Selection}

-We use the GALEX GR6+7, the most extensive all-sky survey catalog of UV sources from \citet{bianchi2017}.
-This catalog also provides \gaia-DR2 cross-match.
-We first select sources that have both FUV and NUV observations in this catalog. \gaia's EDR3 provides significant improvement in the astrometric solution \citep{Gaia_eDR3_2021,Gaia_DR3_catalog_validation} and distance \citep{bailer-jones_2021edr3} over DR2.
-Hence, we cross-match \gaia-DR2 with the EDR3 source catalog \citep{Gaia_eDR3_2021} and distance catalog \citep{bailer-jones_2021edr3} using position coordinates with a maximum separation of 1.0$''$ for the shortlisted UV sources.
-This allows us to use the updated astrometric solutions of \gaia\ -EDR3 for all of our sources of interest.
-We further choose only the sources with distances $\le$ 100 pc.
+\gaia's data release 3 (\gaia\ -DR3) brings a major advancement compared to \gaia\ -DR2 in the systematic errors and astrometric solutions.
+Precision in parallax is increased by 30 percent, in proper motions it is improved by a factor of 2.
+The systematic errors in the astrometry were suppressed by 30-40\% for parallax and by a factor of $\sim$2.5 for proper motions \citep{Gaia_eDR3_2021}.
+Therefore, we use \gaia\ -DR3 to first identify the sources located within 100 pc.
+In addition, we also implemented some photometric and astrometric quality cuts based on the errors associated to parallax ($\varpi$), fluxes in G, BP and RP bands.
+We consider the sources which follow the following conditions: \begin{itemize} \item $\varpi/\sigma_{\varpi} \ge$ 10 \item $I_{\rm BP}/\sigma_{I_{\rm BP}} \ge$ 10 \item $I_{\rm RP}/\sigma_{I_{\rm RP}} \ge$ 10 \item $I_{\rm G}/\sigma_{I_{\rm G}} \ge$ 10 \end{itemize}

-We find 14,770 sources common in the GALEX GR6+7 and \gaia\ -EDR3 within 100 pc.
-After removing the sources flagged as artifacts in the GALEX catalog and as duplicates in \gaia\ -EDR3, we obtain a sample of 6,805 unique sources.
-We also remove sources if they have $>0.2$ mags error in both FUV and NUV magnitudes.
-The last condition is equivalent to selecting only detections with $SNR>5$ \footnote{https://www.eso.org/~ohainaut/ccd/sn.html}.
-Finally, we are left with 2,239 sources of interest which we analyze.\footnote{Cut-offs in the renormalised unit weight error (RUWE) and astrometric excess noise (AEN) are often used in the literature for source selection.
-We intentionally avoid using these parameters since it has been shown that binarity may lead to high values of RUWE and AEN \citep[][]{Belokurov2020}. }
+where, $\varpi$ is the parallax in arcseconds, $I_{\rm G}$, $I_{\rm BP}$ and $I_{\rm RP}$ are the fluxes in the bandpass filters $G$, ${BP}$ and ${RP}$, respectively, and $\sigma$ are the standard errors of the corresponding parameters. \gaia\ provides the sky positions of sources in the J2016 epoch, while the other catalogs used in this study use the J2000 epoch.
+So, we convert \gaia's source coordinates into the J2000 epoch from J2016 using DR3 astrometric solutions in order to crossmatch the catalog with GALEX GR6+7 \citep{bianchi2017} and other optical/IR survey catalogs.
+We find 15,878 sources common in the \galex\ GR6+7 and \gaia\ -DR3 within 100 pc, which has both FUV and NUV detections.
+To consider only the sources with reliable photometry, we remove sources with $>0.2$ mags error in both FUV and NUV magnitudes.
+This condition is equivalent to selecting only detections with $SNR>5$ \footnote{https://www.eso.org/~ohainaut/ccd/sn.html}.
+We also discard sources flagged as artifacts or extended sources in the \galex\ catalog.
+Applying these two source selection criteria, we are left with 2,634 sources. \footnote{Cut-offs in the renormalized unit weight error (RUWE) and astrometric excess noise (AEN) are often used in the literature for source selection.
+We intentionally avoid using these parameters since it has been shown that binarity may lead to high values of RUWE and AEN \citep[][]{Belokurov2020}. } Then we crossmatch our sample with the following surveys: APASS DR9 \citep{apass} and PanSTARRS-DR2 \citep{magnier_panstarrs_dr2} for optical, and 2MASS \citep{2mass}, Spitzer, and ALLWISE \citep{allwise} for IR observations.
+We only consider sources with counterparts in all of the above surveys.
+Out of the 2,634 sources, we find 1,463 sources of interest satisfying all of the above conditions.